Water is leaking from the ceiling. Bricks on the exterior are crumbling. Entrance doors and restrooms are not handicap-accessible.

-But condition of the 23,000-square-foot building is so bad that Mayor Jim Lienhoop a year ago chose to hold his second State of the City address there to let residents see that for themselves.
+But the condition of the 23,000-square-foot building is so bad that Mayor Jim Lienhoop a year ago chose to hold his second State of the City address there to let residents see it for themselves.

 The Columbus Park Board, the policy-making authority for the city parks department, agreed in December to invest an estimated $82 million in land and facilities during the next five years.
 But the new five-year park master plan does not give a specific recommendation about Donner Center, other than pointing out significant maintenance issues that are hampering its use, and concluding that it does not currently meet the community’s need for a fitness or community center.

 Based on surveys and community input sessions, consultant Browning Day Mullins Dierdorf recommended that the city develop an indoor recreation and community center.
 However, the Indianapolis design firm said that if Donner Park were selected as the location for such a facility, it would need significant renovation.

 Important decisions such as whether to renovate or raze Donner Center are yet to be made.

 “We’re still in the gathering stages of what we need, what we want,” said Mark Jones, the city’s director of parks and recreation.